 Involvement of children

 Two days of meetings were initially organized in order to allow children to discover the Convention on the Rights of the Child through playful activities and to collect their ideas on the rights to be emphasized more in the game.
 The goal of this exercise was to discuss situations that seemed unfair to them, in order to be able to illustrate them through the game.

 The children were thus led to reflect together on the different characteristics of the game.
 This dynamic exchange enabled the four students from Polytechnique Montréal to take into account the observations and remarks of the students in order to create a relevant prototype.

 Following these meetings, Polytechnique Montréal students were able to offer different play concepts to children.
 A work of reflection on the tone and the content adapted to this particular audience was undertaken in parallel by the team of the IBCR to formulate the concepts and the texts of the game in a way comprehensible to the children of the age bracket. target age (7-11 years).

-This is an investigative game in which the main character "Detective Pinpin" is confronted with several unfair situations with regard to children's rights.
+This is an investigative game in which the main character "Detective Pinpin" is confronted with several unfair situations with regard to the rights of the child.
 Several actions are then proposed to react to the situation.
 The objective is to choose, among the proposals, the action that the character finds the best to resolve the injustice.
 When the child chooses the best proposal, he goes to the next level and gets a gold trophy.
 Each of the five levels represents a situation specific to the daily life of young people, such as sports training or the use of social networks.

 Designed for children aged 7 to 11, the game is available free online at https://jeu.ibcr.org/ (in French).